 Donor Value Year/s of Tenure Conditions General (continued) Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars or post-doctoral Fellows.
 Applications close 30 September.
-Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate Scholarships Six State awards of \$5000 each 1 year Applicants must be female graduates who will have completed a University degree One National award valued at \$20,000 pa for study at an approved overseas institution.
-2 years or diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
-Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sporting/recreational activities.
-Applications close 30 September.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate Scholarships Six State awards of \$5000 each One National award 1 year 2 years Applicants must be female graduates who will have completed a University degree or diploma this year and who are Australian citizens or have resided in Australia for at pa for study at an approved overseas institution. least seven years.
+Selection is based on scholastic and literary achievements, de- monstrable qualities of character and ac- complishments in cultural and/or sporting/ recreational activities.
+Applications close late September.
 Commonwealth Scholarship and Fellowship Plan Varies for each country.
 Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
 Marriage allowance may be payable.
 Usually 2 years, sometimes 3 Applicants must be graduates who are Australian citizens and who are not older than 35 years of age.
-Applications close with Registrar by 15 September.
-The English-Speaking Union (NSW Branch) \$2000 Applicants must be residents of NSW or ACT.
-Awarded to young graduates to further their studies outside Australia.
-Frank Knox Memorial Fellowships at Harvard University Stipend of US\$6000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university Gowrie Scholarship Trust Fund \$3500 pa.
-Under special circumstances this may be increased.
+Applications close with Registrar in September or October each year.
+The English-Speaking Union (NSW Branch) \$5000 Applicants must be residents of NSW or ACT.
+Awarded to young graduates to fur- ther their studies outside Australia.
+Appli- cations close mid-April.
+Frank Knox Memorial Fellowships at Harvard University Stipend of US\$6000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
+Applications close with the Registrar mid- October.
+Gowrie Scholarship Trust Fund \$3500 pa.
+Under special circumstan- ces this may be in- creased.
 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
 Applications close with Registrar by 31 October.

-^{}Application forms are available from The Secretary, Department of Education and Youth Affairs, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.